By Anne Miller, Contributor

 The software program, called Nantum, employs data to help staff better manage the buildings, and in turn save time and money.
 The system tracks information supplied by sensors throughout the building, from temperatures in different rooms to occupancy rates at different times.
 Machine learning built into the system then makes suggestions on operational takeaways, such as the exact minute to start ramping up a building’s cooling system to maximize cost savings versus tenant comfort.
 It works on desktops and tablets, with data shared across the cloud.

-The idea to create what Rudin calls a private operating system for their business was sparked by the Northeast blackout of 2003, that plunged the East Coast into darkness.
-In the aftermath, Rudin explains, the firm was approached by a utility company about partnering on an early alert system for the type of overload that preceded the blackout.
+The idea to create what Rudin calls a private operating system for their business was sparked by the Northeast outage of 2003, that plunged the East Coast into darkness.
+In the aftermath, Rudin explains, the firm was approached by a utility company about partnering on an early alert system for the type of overload that preceded the outage.
 That partnership didn’t pan out, but in exploring that concept, the real estate firm liked the idea of creating a system that better crunched and reported its data.
 Rudin Management just couldn’t find what it wanted on the market, so it created its own solution.

 Nantum is now managed by a separate company, Prescriptive Data, that Rudin Management owns but which has its own CEO who can monetize the technology by selling it to other firms.